Structure of a supply pyramid

-Example from the automotive industry
+Tier supplier structure visualised – an example from the automotive industry

 The automotive industry is characterized by complex and closely interlocked logistics chains.
 Instead of producing all their components in-house, automotive manufacturers procure the individual modules from specialist suppliers.
-These suppliers will in turn assemble components supplied by specialized component suppliers.
+These suppliers will in turn assemble components supplied by specialised component suppliers.
 The suppliers of individual parts are found on the third tier.

-The following diagram illustrates an example of an automobile supply chain.
+The following diagram illustrates an example of an automobile supply chain:

 Challenges along the supply chain

 Close links between OEMs and their individual tier suppliers pose special challenges to smooth process operation.
 The horizontal integration of many different suppliers and their own suppliers will, for instance, demand that required quantities are communicated fast and effectively if the supply of modules, components and individual parts is to be ensured.
 This is a critical factor in success especially with just-in-time and just-in-sequence processes.
 Electronic data interchange is used to ensure communication, whilst the concepts of delivery schedule and just-in-time deliveries may for instance be deployed.
 Standardisation organizations such as ODETTE and VDA have already developed many useful standards to allow efficient operation of automobile supply processes.